opentext-idol/find/Find-Java-System-Properties.md

 ### Clustering

--` hp.find.persistentState` - possible values are `INMEMORY` (which is the default) or `REDIS`.
+- `hp.find.persistentState` - possible values are `INMEMORY` (which is the default) or `REDIS`.
 We've not documented how to use Find with Redis yet, so ignore this for now.

 ### HTTP Proxy Configuration
 - `find.https.proxyHost` - the hostname of the proxy server that Find needs to use to contact havenondemand.com over HTTPS, e.g `proxy.corp.example.com`